OpenPodcar/OpenPodcar/README.md

 - Once the mounting is finished, bring the podcar back to its normal position (requires again at least 3 people).
 - Remove the axle stands and jacks before making the integration test of the linear actuactor.

-#### C. Integration Test
+#### 3. Integration Test

+This final test will helps to verify that the linear actuactor is well mounted and can steer the wheels as expected

+- Place two jacks on each side under the vehicle
+- Lift the vehicle up so that the wheels stop touching the ground
-Repeat the **Acceptance Testing** protocol presented above, but this time with the linear actuactor mounted under the vehicle, its wires can pass through an empty area between the vehicle plastic bumper and the left battery.
-This final test will helps to verify that the linear actuactor is well mounted and can steer the wheels as expected using the following commands:
+- Repeat the **Acceptance Testing** protocol presented above, but this time with the linear actuactor mounted under the vehicle, its wires can pass through an empty area between the vehicle plastic bumper and the left battery, and send some commands such as:
 - a "2500" command should steer the front wheel to the far right, i.e about -45 deg
-- a "1900" command should keep the front wheels forward facing, i.e. about 0 deg
+- a "1900" command should keep the front wheels facing forward, i.e. about 0 deg
 - a "1500" command should steer the front wheels to the far left, i.e. about +45 deg

-### 3. ON/OFF Switch and Fusing
+### C. ON/OFF Switch and Fusing

 - Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones in the vehicle, under the seatback), some wires [TODO what thickness?]
 - Fix a tick wire using a crimp bullet terminal onto each pin of the switch [# check]
-- Get access to the right battery's **+** pole and use a plier to remove the nut [# check]
+- Get access to the right battery's **+** pole and use a plier to unscrew the nut [# check]
 - Strip the wire on the **+** pin of the switch by 3cm and connect it to the **+** of the right battery by tangling it around the battery **+** pole
-- Fix back the nut that was removed from the battery **+** pole
+- Screw back the nut that was removed from the battery **+** pole
 - Connect the fuse **-** wire to the switch **-** pin
 - Extend the fuse **+** wire by 30cm such as soldering another tick wire to it, then keep it safely for later connection with the buck converter **+** on the PCB board
 - Get access to the left battery's **-** pole's wire, strip a small area in the middle and plug a new and long wire (~50cm) there, then keep this new wire safely for later connection with the buck converter **-** on the PCB board

-### 4. 3D Lidar
+### D. 3D Lidar

 - Material: 3D lidar, tripod, a drill, 3 cable ties
 - Place the tripod on the vehicle's roof [TODO where? meansure this and show a diagram?] and use a marker to mark the positions of its three feet.